Category:

 Toyota had several rivalries with other wrestlers that helped define her legacy.
 Although Toyota and Toshiyo Yamada were successful tag team partners, they also had a fierce rivalry as singles competitors.
 They faced each other in multiple singles matches, which showcased their incredible chemistry and in-ring abilities.
 Their match at the AJW Wrestlemarinepiad 1992 event, where Toyota defended her IWA World Women’s Championship against Yamada, received a five-star rating from Meltzer.

 Aja Kong was another prominent rival of Toyota.
 Their matches were intense, hard-hitting encounters that showcased their contrasting styles, with Toyota’s high-flying and technical prowess against Kong’s power and striking ability.
-Their rivalry produced several memorable matches, which further elevated both wrestlers’ status in the Japanese wrestling scene.
+Their rivalry produced several memorable matches, further elevating both wrestlers’ status in the Japanese wrestling scene.

 Toyota had a long-standing rivalry with Kyoko Inoue, another top female wrestler in Japan during the 1990s.
-Their matches were highly competitive and showcased both wrestlers’ athleticism and technical skills.
-Their rivalry produced several classic matches, and their encounters were highly regarded by both fans and wrestling critics.
+Their highly competitive matches showcased both wrestlers’ athleticism and technical skills.
+Their rivalry produced several classic matches, and both fans and wrestling critics highly regarded their encounters.

 Akira Hokuto was another notable rival for Manami Toyota.
 They had several highly acclaimed matches, including their encounter at the AJW Destiny event in 1995.
 Their matches showcased the intensity and physicality of women’s wrestling in Japan during that era and further solidified Toyota’s reputation as a top wrestler.

-These rivalries played a significant role in shaping Manami Toyota’s career and helped to elevate both her and the entire Japanese women’s wrestling scene.
-The intense matches and memorable feuds with her rivals showcased Toyota’s exceptional in-ring abilities and her willingness to push the boundaries of women’s wrestling.
+These rivalries significantly shaped Manami Toyota’s career and helped elevate both her and the entire Japanese women’s wrestling scene.
+The intense matches and memorable feuds with her rivals showcased Toyota’s exceptional in-ring abilities and willingness to push women’s wrestling’s boundaries.

 Awards & Titles

-Toyota’s storied career in professional wrestling is marked by numerous awards and accolades.
+Numerous awards and accolades mark Toyota’s storied career in professional wrestling.
 Some of her most notable achievements and honors include:

 In 2002, Toyota was inducted into the Wrestling Observer Newsletter Hall of Fame, recognizing her incredible career and contributions to the wrestling industry.

-These awards and accolades highlight Manami Toyota’s remarkable career and her impact on the world of professional wrestling, showcasing her as one of the greatest female wrestlers of all time.
+These awards and accolades highlight Manami Toyota’s remarkable career and impact on the world of professional wrestling, showcasing her as one of the greatest female wrestlers ever.

 Retirement